Risa Heywood - President

 began researching her family over 25 years ago when she inherited a 6-generation family tree, meticulously drawn by her grandfather on the back of a large piece of wrapping paper.
 It contained Americanized names, but no dates or places.
 Since then, she has been able to trace all eight great-grandparents back to Belarus, Poland and Ukraine - many of the families back to 1800.
 Risa was a founding member of the Colorado Jewish Genealogy Society and served as co-chair of JewishGen’s Belarus SIG.
 She recently earned a Certificate in Genealogical Research from Boston University.

 has been a member of JGSCO since 2011.
 In that time, she has learned so much about her and her husband's families.
 She has also encouraged some family members to participate in our organization.
 As VP of Membership, Marcia realizes that she is usually the first person members see when they attend our programs and takes this responsibility very seriously.
 Marcia's genealogical goal is to find her grandfather's relatives who he sponsored from Ukraine.
 The family story is that they survived the Holocaust by hiding out in the forest.

-Anne Gross - Secretary
+Sandy Greenberg - Secretary

 Debbie Harris Johnson - Treasurer

 is a novice genealogist originally inspired by the life stories of her maternal grandparents who settled in Philadelphia in the mid 1950's after first emigrating from Poland to Panama in 1936.
 Her research got a boost a couple years ago when she was unexpectedly contacted by a distant relative in Warsaw, but she still has a lot of genealogical work to do on both the Polish and Russian sides of her family.